Paleo Diet 101: a Comprehensive Beginners' Guide

 Paleo tray

-The paleo diet, short for the Paleolithic diet, refers to a style of eating modeled on the habits of early humans during the Paleolithic era (between 2.5 million and 10,000 years ago).
+The paleo lifestyle, short for the Paleolithic diet, refers to a style of eating modeled on the habits of early humans during the Paleolithic era (between 2.5 million and 10,000 years ago).

 The important distinction lies in the introduction of mass-farming around 10,000 years ago, which quickly and radically altered our diets.